HexCorpProgramming/HexCorpDiscordAIManual/docs/index.md

 Becoming a ⬡-Drone is something that should be thought through carefully.
 User should consider that they will shed some of their individuality, which can be uncomfortable.
 Of course all ⬡-Drones can always reach out to the moderation team if they feel uncomfortable.

 ## Temporary Dronification
 If an Associate is not certain they want to be a ⬡-Drone for a longer period they can make use of temporary dronification.
-The Associate themselves or another Associate, the Hive Mxtress or a ⬡-Drone can use the command `hc!temporarily_dronify` to turn the Associate into a ⬡-Drone for a few hours.
+The Associate themselves ,another Associate, the Hive Mxtress or a ⬡-Drone can use the command `hc!temporarily_dronify` to turn the Associate into a ⬡-Drone for a few hours.

 Example: